madhulathachavali/Reported-Cases-of-Vaccine-Preventable-Diseases-by-County-and-Year/README.md

 Summary of Disease Trends in Orange County (2001-2022)

 #### Increasing Diseases:
-1. Hepatitis B, Chronic: Exhibits a steady increase in cases over the years.
+1. Hepatitis B, Chronic: Exhibits a steady increase in cases.

 #### Decreasing Diseases:
 1. Invasive Meningococcal Disease: Shows a clear declining trend over the years, with some fluctuations.